 Many “sensitives” survive by channeling socially banned, unacceptable awareness into the arts: music and literature, including romance, murder mysteries and science fiction.

 Humor provides another outlet for releasing the pent-up emotional tensions which cause illness.
-The Positive Paradigm gives credence to the Norman Cousin’s belief that “laughter is the best medicine.”It validates the healing wisdom of Patch Adams, the paradigm-breaking physician who’s earned international fame for clowning with patients.
+The Quantum Paradigm gives credence to the Norman Cousin’s belief that “laughter is the best medicine. ”It validates the healing wisdom of Patch Adams, the paradigm-breaking physician whose clowning with patients has earned international fame.

 The Danger: Programmed assumptions too often drive our decisions, actions and ultimately, survival options.
 Even with the best of intentions, misinformed people operating on conflicting beliefs destroy themselves and others.